 Use with Other Filters;

-If other filters are present, such as a "Hang on power filter"; generally your best results will be achieved by placing the Sponge Filter on one side and the Hang Power Filter or other filter on the other side (such as the return from a canister filter).
+If other filters are present, such as a "hang-on power filter," then, generally your best results will be achieved by placing the sponge filter on one side and the hang-on power filter, or other filter, on the other side (such as the return from a canister filter).

 If power heads or related circulation pumps are already present (such as those on many internal filters too), the use of a air pump driven sponge filter with its superior vertical circulation would generally be most complementary.

-If you desire less agitation when using an air pump to power your Sponge Filter, I recommend cutting the top of the lift tube as close to the surface as possible, as well I recommend using an optional air diffuser with your sponge filter which will produce a smaller bubble than a sponge filter used without a diffuser, thus resulting in less agitation of the water.
-Please note that air diffusers are sold separately with most brands of Sponge Filters.
+If you desire less agitation when using an air pump to power your sponge filter, I recommend cutting the top of the lift tube as close to the surface as possible.
+I also recommend using an optional air diffuser with your sponge filter which will produce a smaller bubble than a sponge filter used without a diffuser, thus resulting in less agitation of the water.

 Air Pump Attachment